LostArtefacts/TRX/docs/trx/OUTFITS.md

   </tr>
   <tr valign="top">
     <td><code>hair_pos</code></td>
-    <td>XYZ</td>
+    <td>XYZ array</td>
     <td colspan="2">
       The position relative to Lara's head where the braid will be drawn.
+At most, two positions can be defined.
+If missing or empty, no braid will be drawn.
     </td>
   </tr>
 </table>